Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v4vyUvsJq5E.md

 ### Transcript

-> can you confirm laser auto towers on update 5 tier 10. that's a very specific one but yes i can confirm we're gonna have laser towers tier 85, there are gonna be update five you're gonna be able to shoot so in the lasers and put a laser on beans freaking lasers on the beans oh for sure
+> can you confirm laser auto towers on update 5 tier 10. that's a very specific one but yes I can confirm we're gonna have laser towers tier 85, there are gonna be update five you're gonna be able to shoot so in the lasers and put a laser on beans freaking lasers on the beans oh for sure